Rhythm (2000 film): Reception

 Malathi Rangarajan of The Hindu wrote, "Vasanth has created a smooth, flowing timbre, with very little harshness in the line of events that take place", describing it as an "appreciable effort".
 Saurav Bardhan from TMCafe noted the film has "outstanding performances from the lead, brilliant pairing, and a sumptuous story."
 Visual Dasan of Kalki praised Jyothika's acting, Rahman's music, Vinod's cinematography, Sreekar Prasad's editing and also praised Vasanth for handling an emotional story but felt the inclusion of the song "Ayyo Pattikichu" was unnecessary.
-Dinakaran wrote "Though Vasanth has told two weighty flashbacks, the second one closely following the first, the interesting way in which he has handled the whole matter has highlighted the merit and cleverness of him (the director).
+Dinakaran wrote, "Though Vasanth has told two weighty flashbacks, the second one closely following the first, the interesting way in which he has handled the whole matter has highlighted the merit and cleverness of him (the director).
 Yet, had he reduced a little the length of the flashbacks and increased the number of events dealing with Arjun-Meena romances, the screenplay might have become a little more interesting".

-Another critic labelled that "Handled better, Rhythm could have turned out to be a must-watch film, though it is still definitely far better than the run-of-the-mill ones", criticising that the "director seems preoccupied with the so-called commercial ingredients, which only mar the overall impact of the film."
+Another critic wrote, "Handled better, Rhythm could have turned out to be a must-watch film, though it is still definitely far better than the run-of-the-mill ones", criticising that the "director seems preoccupied with the so-called commercial ingredients, which only mar the overall impact of the film."